russross/automata/README.md

     node.q0("label");

 This creates a node with the internal name `q0`, and displays the given label inside it when rendered.
-Note that the label can be omitted.
+The label can be omitted.

 The label can be a simple string, or you can render something using
 LaTeX: